Menu

 Assessment

-Pupil attainment is assessed by the class teacher, against the 'I can' statements from Purple Mash.
-These guidelines enable staff to accurately identify attainment/coverage of pupils and teachers keep accurate records of pupil attainment by entering data on FFT, which can then be viewed by the Subject Leader.
+Pupil attainment is assessed by the class teacher, against the Teach Computing objectives, noting developing confidence and independence in digital tasks..
+These guidelines enable staff to accurately identify attainment/coverage of pupils and teachers keep accurate records of pupil attainment by entering data on FFT termly, which can then be viewed by the Subject Leader.

 Impact & Inclusion

-The impact of our Computing teaching and learning can be seen in the work below
+The impact from our learning can be seen below:

 Lego Animation